jjmojojjmojo/random_quote/README.rst

 random_quote
 ============

-A simple (but not trivial) example application for a blog post about branching and tests
+A simple (but not trivial) example application for a blog post about git branching and writing tests with pytest.

 Basic Setup
 ===========